OhFact/Vlasov-Maxwell_Spectral_Solver_main/Vlasov-Maxwell_Spectral_Solver-main/README.md

 ## Features

 This Vlasov-Maxwell Spectral Solver runs using the JAX framework, utilizing optimizations within the module.
-It currently evolves the constants Ck over time using a Hermite-Fourier basis, governed by the Vlasov-Maxwell equations.
-This is then applied to a variety of examples, accessible through the `Examples_1D` and `Examples_2D` files in the `Examples` folder.
+It currently takes initial hermite coefficients or initial electric and magnetic fields, calculated by an initialization function, and evolves them using the Vlasov-Maxwell equations.
+You can see some examples that do this through the files in the `Examples` folder.

 These parameters aim to model:
 - Kelvin-Helmholtz Instabilities